nxp-imx/imx-sm/sm/doc/rn_add.md

 The following are cfg file changes that customers **must** make to their cfg files and rebuild their config headers.

-- Added name attributes to all DOM sections.
-Without this warnings will be generated.
-- Removed assignment of PERF_DRAM to AP-S and AP-NS as DDR frequency changes are not supported.
+- On i.MX95, removed references to CLOCK_DISP2PIX and CLOCK_DISP3PIX

 Optional:

-- For i.MX94, assign owners for the new motor controls.
-- Defined the reaction to DDR ECC MBE errors.
-The default is to reset the system.
-  Other options are to do nothing or to reset an LM (assuming all of DDR is used by one LM).
-NXP cfg files added an explicit configuration to reset the system.

-      FAULT_DRAM          OWNER, reaction=sys_reset
+- For V2X fast hash:
+  - Gave V2X read-only access to all of DDR
+  - On i.MX95, gave ELE ownership of EDMA2_CH0_1 and access to EDMA2_MP
+  - On i.MX94, moved ownership of ATU_V2X to AP-NS

 Board Interface Changes {#RN_ADD_BOARD}
 =======================